-- 4.3.17 There are three key disruptors which will be critical to our transformation journey: - 1.
-Workforce Continuing to work with long term staffing issues across many of our services is unsustainable, and consequently new models of care must be identified and delivered which build upon recent successes including our "Grow Your Own" workforce philosophy, which has had a number of successes, for example our Apprentice Academy for clinical and non-clinical roles; the Primary Care Pacesetter programme for Physician
+- 4.3.16 Our experience during the pandemic has taught us that the NHS and we are capable of transforming the services we provide at pace.
+The agility and responsiveness of our colleagues across the organisation and our partner organisations, the scale of recruitment, the rapidity of planning and deployment, the responsiveness of services and the embrace of technology and innovation all show that when change is needed it can be delivered.
+We must now bring that same energy to address the long-term challenges we face. - 4.3.17 There are three key disruptors which will be critical to the University Health Board's transformation journey: - Workforce Continuing to work with long term staffing issues across many of our services is unsustainable, and consequently new models of care must be identified and delivered which build upon recent successes including our "Grow Your Own" workforce philosophy, which has had a number of successes, including our Apprentice Academy for clinical and non-clinical roles; the Primary Care Pacesetter programme for